mpeters413/chef-workshops/README.md

 # chef-workshops
-##### This repo describes the steps I have used to install chef on a Vagrant box and complete the following workshops
+##### This repo describes the steps I have used to install chef on a Vagrant box to complete the following workshops

+- MongoDB
+- Tomcat